lucasprabel/draft-cfrg-suf-hybrid-sigs/draft-prabel-suf-hybrid-sigs-00.md

 ## Hybrid Sign

 The Hybrid.Sign algorithm consists of applying the Fiat-Shamir paradigm for the first signature component.
-During the process (after computing the commitment is created), the second component is applied by signing the message and the commitment.
+During the process (after the commitment has been computed), the second component is applied by signing the message and the commitment.
 The remainder of the Fiat-Shamir signature is computed using the second signature component instead of the message and the commitment as usual.

 ~~~
 Generate the message representative